chienphamvu/kubex/README.md

 # KubeX - Kubectl Extreme

-KubeX is a command-line tool that enhances your kubectl experience by providing simplified commands and helpful shortcuts.
+KubeX is a `kubectl` wrapper that greatly enhances your `kubectl` experience by providing simplified commands and helpful shortcuts.
+It uses `kubectl` to carry out the actual Kubernetes commands.

 ## Dependencies

 - **kubectl**: The Kubernetes command-line tool.
-- **kubecolor**: (Optional) For colored kubectl output.
+- **kubecolor**: (Optional) Provides colored kubectl output.
 Highly recommended.

 ## Installation